 - Establish a daily clean up routine

-- Position desks and chairs so child doesn’t have their back to everything
+- Position desks and chairs so a child doesn’t have their back to everything